CleoMenezesJr/flatline/README.md

 ## The Why

-To facilitate the installation process of Flatpak applications through the websites flathub.org/ and app.gnome.org, I created this simple extension that, through appstream, opens GNOME Software directly in the app's details panel.
+To facilitate the installation process of Flatpak applications through the websites flathub.org and app.gnome.org, I created this simple extension that, through appstream, opens GNOME Software directly in the app's details panel.

+## Special thanks

+I want to thank [Lains](https://github.com/lainsce) for taking the trouble to create such a cool icon, thanks also to Nahuel for bringing the idea to the table.